kvarak/dnd/docs/_Classes/fighter.md

 The champion focuses on the development of raw physical power honed to deadly perfection.
 Those who model themselves on this archetype combine rigorous training with physical excellence to deal devastating blows.

 ### Improved Critical
-Beginning when you choose this archetype at 3rd level, your weapon attacks score a critical hit on a roll of 19 or 20.
+Your weapon attacks score a critical hit on a roll of 19 or 20.

 ### Remarkable Athlete
-Starting at 7th level, you can gain advantage on any Strength, Dexterity, or Constitution check you make.
+You can gain advantage on any Strength, Dexterity, or Constitution check you make.

 In addition, when you make a running long jump, the distance you can cover increases by a number of feet equal to your Strength modifier.

 ### Additional Fighting Style
-At 10th level, you can choose a second option from the Fighting Style class feature.
+You can choose a second option from the Fighting Style class feature.

 ### Superior Critical
-Starting at 15th level, your weapon attacks score a critical hit on a roll of 18-20.
+Your weapon attacks score a critical hit on a roll of 18-20.

 ### Survivor
-At 18th level, you attain the pinnacle of resilience in battle.
+You attain the pinnacle of resilience in battle.
 At the start of each of your turns, you regain hit points equal to 5 + your Constitution modifier if you have no more than half of your hit points left.
 You don't gain this benefit if you have 0 hit points.